 If you grow your own potatoes, harvest them when the vines have died and the potato skins have toughened up.
 You should leave the potatoes in the ground for about 2 weeks after the vines die to make sure they are mature enough for harvesting.

-potatoes, they should be firm and their skin should be light.
+Gently squeeze the potatoes, they should be firm and their skin should be light.
 Make sure they are free of breaks and bruises (signs of rot).
-Sprouting potatoes are edible, but avoid them if you can.
+Sprouting potatoes are edible, but try to avoid them if you can.

 Tips for Storing Potatoes all Winter